 Our objectives today will be to learn how to:

-Improve resident meal satisfaction.

-Work as a team to create a wonderful dining experience for our residents by creating a comfortable dining environment with proper meal assistance, and improving food quality and presentation.
+- 1. Improve meal satisfaction. - Work as a team to create a superior dining experience for our residents/customers by creating a comfortable dining environment with proper meal assistance, improving food quality and presentation, and providing excellent customer service.